What you are paying for when you buy a handcrafted work of art by an artisan?

 -Time to make

-Artists do not work for free, especially in countries that have a high cost of living such as Switzerland.
+Artists do not work for free, especially in countries that have a very high cost of living such as Switzerland.
 Individually handmade = higher quality and I am extremely proud of the work I produce.
 I work with passion and perfection and would never deliver a imperfect pick.
 Tool scratches and cumbersome surfaces are not produced by me, but a unique handcrafted pick I’ve spent lots of time crafting and polishing to perfection is.
 That and only that is what I strive to achieve.

 In some countries such as mine, you have to be registered in order to have the rights to practice your profession legally.
 This implies having to pay high monthly fees for social security insurances with no coverage in case of accident unless you pay even more in extra insurance.